 Explore the Kruiskade and discover high-end shops such as Shoebaloo, Skins Cosmetics and Schaap en Citroen.
-Near the Kruiskade, towards Central Station, you have the covered Central Plaza, where you can shop at Coccinelle Fashion or Plaza Jewelers.
+Near the Kruiskade, towards Central Station, you have the covered Central Plaza, where you can shop at Superstellar or Plaza Jewelers.

 The iconic Lijnbaan and Koopgoot are of course not to be missed.
 All kinds of popular retail chains are waiting for you here: Primark, Pull & Bear, Bershka, Urban Outfitters, Stradivarius, Lush and of course H&M and Zara.
 But also nice, perhaps unknown shops such as KKEC, the Peanut Butter Shop and Marjorie Fernandes X Life at Goodiez.

 Explore the Hoogkwartier and escape the hustle and bustle of the Koopgoot and Lijnbaan, while you browse the nice shops and enjoy good food and drinks.

 Going out for dinner during the May holidays?
 Everyone likes pancakes!
 And the Pannenkoekenboot (Pancake boat) is a fun activity with kids.
 Every child should have visited the Pannenkoekenboot once; a real Dutch experience that is fun for the whole family.